ashutoshmjain/gita/src/how.md

 For example - if I search for `Siva`, as shown in the graphic above, it gives me the name of the book (`Mathura` in this case, the name of the chapter (Prologue),  and finally it shows me the name of the heading with in the sections.
 When you click on the search result , not only does it take to the appropriate section, it highlights the 'search term' in blue color for easy attention.

 ## Theme
 The theme is based on [maholvi](https://github.com/ashutoshmjain/maholvi).
 A yellow background with black care-free `Kalam` fonts form "Indian Fonts Foundry".
-Since this is the only theme I test-review from (user) experience standpoint (before publishing), I have restricted other mdBook standard themes [^theme], such as `ayu` , `navy` etc.
+Since this is the only theme I test-review from (user) experience standpoint (before publishing), I have restricted other mdBook standard themes [^themes], such as `ayu` , `navy` etc.

 ## Favicon
 The favicon [^favi] for this web-app is a [Trefoil Knot](https://en.wikipedia.org/wiki/Trefoil_knot).
 Trefoil is the first non-trivial knot - means it can't be further simplified into an "unknot" (a circle).
 In `Vaidik` scriptures, Trefoil is considered as the most fundamental `Karm Bandhan`.
-For living beings, this is the minimum needed for the life to exist.
 The three colors indicate the three basic potencies of creation - the color charges of particle physics or the three `gunas` of `Vaidik` science.

 Trefoil knot is also "Chiral" - means the mirror image of Trefoil exists (Unlike a "circle" where mirror image has no meaning).
 In that sense, it is the first three dimensional structure that passes the "parity symmetry".
 A self contained mirror image allows the manifestation(s) to ask the question - who am I? - the very reason eternal knowledge binds itself into actions.

 ## Cover Photo
 The cover picture is a pencil sketch of `Ganesa` by [Madan Maholvi](https://poems.shutri.com).

 In `Hindu` mythology, `Ganesa` is considered as the embodiment of superior intelligence.
 On account of his intelligence, he is the first  "problem solver" diety.
 In that, `Ganesa` (being the mind child of `Siva`) represnts the supreme consciousness.
 As per `Vaidik` science, the evolution (rise of consciouness) takes place to determine the answer to the profound question - "who am I?"
 The limitation, however, is `Ganesa` can't suggest the questions, he can only answer.
-Framing the right questions is left to the evolution.
+Framing the right set of questions is left to the evolution.

 > One who has all the answers doesn't know of any question!

 ## Privacy

 The mdBook application is highly customizable.
-It is for the writer to make sure that they don't use any "cookies or trackers".
+It is for the writer to make sure they don't use any "cookies or trackers".
 And the readers are saved from random profiling and pesky advertisements.
-Privacy is not only a readers' right, it is also a good design because it makes pages faster to load.
+Privacy is not only a readers' right, it is also a good design choice because it makes pages faster to load.

 You can configure `Safari` (on a Mac) to block all the cookies.
 Press  "command + Comma"  in Safari to block the cookies, as shown below on the `Privacy` tab